ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 ### ERROR: 'unresolved external symbol "class HardwareSerial Serial"'

-**Cause**: This issue occurs when there are `Serial` references are left in your Arduino Wiring sketches or libraries.
+**Cause**: This issue occurs when there are `Serial` references in your Arduino Wiring sketches or libraries.

 **Solution**: Use the "File" and "Line" fields on this error to locate the reference(s) causing the issue, and then use the <a href="#port_serial">Removing References to "Serial"</a> section of this page to resolve the issue.